 Practical aspects of health Information management (HIM) are introduced in a virtual setting.
 This experience provides the students with hands-on exposure of the various functions and the operational flow of an HIM department through simulating tasks using various software applications.
-Prerequisites: HIT 110, BIO 320, HIT 126, all with a grade of "C" or better.
+Prerequisites: HIT 110; BIO 290; HIT 126.